SumoLogic/sumologic-otel-collector/docs/UpstreamRelation.md

 why do we provide another OpenTelemetry Collector distrubution and how look like our versioning and breaking changes policies.

-## Purpose of Sumo Logic OT distro
+## Purpose of Sumo Logic OT Distro

 Sumo Logic OT Distro is the OpenTelemetry Collector with addition of Sumo Logic specific changes.